We are a team of cyclists planning to ride from London to York in aid of Samaritans. We’re raising funds to support the charity’s vital work.

 Lindsay is reaining funds for Chesterfield Samaritans.

-David will be joining us on 13th September for Stage 3 …. the ride across the Fens from Cambridge to beautiful, historic Kings Lynn.
+David will be joining the team at Cambridge and riding with us up to York.
 David is a late starter to cycling but now enjoys annual trips which have been predominately in Scotland.
 These include Mull of Kintyre to Cape Wrath via the Outer Hebrides; and more recently Shetland & the Orkneys.

 David has also cycled from Land’s End to John o’ Groats following an unconventional route, and which was spread over 3 annual legs, each approximately 450 miles.